Daan0101/Accessify/README.md

 # Accessify

-A simple and lightweight Laravel package to manage software license codes.
+A simple and lightweight Laravel package that helps you control who can access your application.

 ## Installation